artsy/force/docs/creating_review_app.md

 ### Deleting a Review App

-When you are done using the review app, please delete it by:
+You should delete review apps as soon as QA is complete.

+Delete the app by:

 ```sh
 yarn delete-review-app awesome-feature
 ```

-And please delete its DNS entry by:
+Delete its DNS entry by:

 1. [Login to Cloudflare](https://dash.cloudflare.com/), and navigate to **artsy.net** > **DNS**
 1. In the search box, type `awesome-feature`